teamsnap/teamsnap-javascript-sdk/docs/collections/users.md

 <a id="dspPayload"></a>
 ## `dspPayload(params, callback)`
-This is a query endpoint off of user. memberId is the only required param zone & kuid are optional, but should always be passed in so they will be passed back in the payload The endpoint will only return fields that have data.
+This is a query endpoint off of user. memberId is the only required param, zone & kuid are optional, but should always be passed in so they will be passed back in the payload.
+The endpoint will only return fields that have data.
 All null values are omitted from the response.
 All values are returned as strings (booleans values are “0” or “1")